May 5, 2025: Public Health Declares Hepatitis A Outbreak in Los Angeles County.

 Pre-exposure prophylaxis — The primary tool for protection against hepatitis A prior to exposure is vaccination, which is superior to immune globulin with respect to achievable antibody concentrations and durability of immune response.
 Administration of immune globulin is warranted for selected nonimmune individuals at risk for hepatitis A exposure.
 Indications for each of these interventions are outlined in Table 2.

-Post-exposure prophylaxis to individuals exposed to HAV consists of hepatitis A vaccine and/or immune globulin, depending on the patient characteristics.
+Post-exposure prophylaxis to individuals exposed to HAV consists of hepatitis A vaccine and/or immune globulin, depending on the patient characteristics (see Table 2).

 Table 2: Recommendations for postexposure prophylaxis and preexposure protection, by age group and risk category Indication/Age Group | Risk category/Health Status | Hepatitis A vaccine | Immune globulin |